MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-working-with-powerbi.md

 A Power BI part on a page can display any Power BI report that's available to you.
 To switch to view another report, choose the **Select Report** action from the drop-down command list at the top of the part.

 The **Power BI Reports Selection** page shows a list of all the Power BI reports that you have access to.
-This list is retrieved from any of your own workspaces or workspaces that have been shared with you in the Power BI service.
+This list is retrieved from your Power BI workspace.
 Select the **Enable** box for each report that you want to display on the page, and then choose **OK**.
 You'll return to the page, and the last report you enabled will appear.
 Using the drop-down command list, use the **Previous** and **Next** commands to navigate between reports.

 ### <a name="get-more-reports"></a>Get more reports